clintonboys/clintonboys.com/content/projects/hugo-migration/index.md

 - completely rejigged the navigation bar
 - changed the "feature image" to be more like I had on my old site, including an image caption
 - migrate some posts to a "project" format instead of a "post" format
-- tweak the copyright footer to include an AI statement

 I enjoyed this project, it really forced me to take a deep look at my online presence and rethink how I want it to look for the decade to come.
 The end result is something that feels really suited to me, and I'm very happy with it.